"Chloe is on fire. I'd go to any show she's playing." Ken Caillat, CEO Sleeping Giant Records.

 "Now that I'm on the other side of cancer, I feel stronger and more vibrant than ever.
 Suffering is a gift because it helps us realize that every moment and every life form is a treasure.
 I want to share that realization with an audience.
 That audience might only be three people in a cafe or it might be one thousand in an auditorium.
 The numbers don't matter, it's about the connection." -chloe jean

 Chloe's current projects involve shows at the famed Record Plant Studios in Sausalito, CA, writing and performing for a cabaret show in San Francisco, an EP release, and a west coast tour.
-The first song off of her EP 'In War' is currently featured in the Songs For Social Change 2017 collection.
+The first song off of her EP 'In War' is currently featured in the Songs For Social Change collection.
 In April of 2017 Chloe signed to Heavy Hitters Music Group, a Los Angeles based music publishing agency.
+You can find her performing regularly at SF's exclusive Battery Club and at various venues throughout northern California.

 For updates and more, please join her mailing list.